awsdocs/aws-php-developers-guide/doc_source/ses-template.md

 + Remove an email template using [DeleteTemplate](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#deletetemplate)\.
 + Send a templated email using [SendTemplatedEmail](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#sendtemplatedemail)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon SES, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/)\.

-## Create an Email Template<a name="create-an-email-template"></a>
+## Create an email template<a name="create-an-email-template"></a>

 To create a template to send personalized email messages, use the [CreateTemplate](https://docs.aws.amazon.com/ses/latest/APIReference/API_CreateTemplate.html) operation\.
 The template can be used by any account authorized to send messages in the AWS Region to which the template is added\.